GrejSegura/R-Exercise/Automation Project/InGo_Automation/README.txt

 2. save the data as follows: acquisitions.csv , advocates.csv, and dbms.csv

-3. Run the execute_task.R file
+3. Run the execute_ingo_task.R file
 	NOTE: make sure to install.packages the following in R before running. tidyverse, data.table